By James Gratton

 Work to convert an emergency lane into a third travel lane on the South Eastern Freeway officially kicked off in August 2020 and were completed in January 2021.
 Final pavement testing and commissioning is expected to be completed by the end of February.

 The additional lane, between Stirling and Crafers, will help to ease congestion caused by buses, reduce travel times and improve driver safety.

 Goodwood, Springbank and Daws Rd Intersection upgrade

 The state government is set to spend $60 million on the upgrade of Springbank, Daws and Goodwood roads.

 Currently, the intersection is configured as 2 separate T-junctions about 120m apart.

 This layout creates significant congestion in both directions and creates safety issues for drivers, with 50 reported crashes in the past 5 years.

 Preliminary works started on the project in early June, with the entire upgrade expected to be finished by the end of 2021.
 When complete, road users should expect improved travel times and safety at this busy intersection.

 The Flinders Link will provide a rail connection to Flinders University, as well a pedestrian and cycle path over South Rd.

 Regency Rd to Pym St

-The Regency Rd to Pym St motorway will connect the Torrens-to-Torrens Underpass to the South Rd Superway.
+The Regency Rd to Pym St motorway will connect the Torrens-to-Torrens lowered motorway to the South Rd Superway.

 Work on the $354-million project started in late 2019, with completion expected in 2022.

-The upgrade will provide drivers with three lanes in each direction, helping to reduce congestion during peak-hour traffic.
+The upgrade will provide drivers with 3 non-stop lanes in each direction, helping to improve travel times and reduce congestion during peak-hour traffic.

 A $20-million upgrade of Golden Grove Rd between One Tree Hill Rd and The Grove Way was completed in late 2020.